midhunhk/quantum-computing/docs/QUANTUM-GATES.md

 - Controlled Phase Shift Gate (S†): The conjugate of the S gate, it introduces a −90∘ phase shift to the ∣1⟩ state.

 ## Control Gates:
 - Controlled-NOT Gate (CNOT): Also known as the controlled-X gate, it flips the target qubit if the control qubit is in the ∣1⟩ state.
 It is a two-quibit gate that flips the second qubit if the first is in state |1>.
-It is an entanglement generator.Classical equivalent is XOR gate.
+It is an entanglement generator.
+Classical equivalent is XOR gate.
 - Controlled-Z Gate (CZ): Applies a phase flip to the target qubit if the control qubit is in the ∣1⟩ state.

 ## Other Gates: